copious-world/copious-transitions-manager/README.md

-# copious-transitions-manager
+# copious-hosts-manager

- ***A simple web app for managing procs and sharing data between them***.
+ ***A simple web app for managing processes on configured machines***.

  The runtime provides those two functions:

- 1. A web page server with a web page for starting, stopping, updating, etc. processes.
+ 1. A web page server with a web page for starting, stopping, updating, etc. processes on clusters accessed by preconigured machines.
- 2. A simple messaging system that allows the processes to share messages

-The processes are managed as child processes of the copious-transitions-manager process.
-The child processes may send messages to the copious-transitions-manager process to store object or to fetch objects.
-These are simple applications of JavaScript data structures.
+ 2. A means of communicating with remote process administration via ssh tunnels.

+This manager tool treats processes as child processes of the copious-hosts-manager process.
+A node in a cluster will not be web enabled, but will provide a TLS port for communicating data and streaming any console information to a workstation web server.
+The `copious-hm` command will start the web server on a user's machine.
+It will be a web server that serves static content from its own local directory.

+> **note:** previously this application was just used to tests processes and so it doubled as a storage table.
+The new version spawns processes that serve tables and attempts to provide some managent of clients within the clusters.

 So far, this tool is good for managing a basic configuration for those trying out processes which may also communicate with each other.
 The runtime is compatible with processes that use communication interfaces provided by [message-relay-services](https://www.npmjs.com/package/message-relay-services).